Saga's Automated Assistant

 Everything you need to know about penalty points and car insurance.

-Understand how to earn and keep a No Claim Discount and how it can positively impact your car insurance costs.
+Understand how to earn and keep a no claims discount and how it can positively impact your car insurance costs.

 The UK has some of the best road trip destinations in the world.
 But which road trips are best suited to electric cars and the specific model you have?
 We’ve analysed things like distance and availability of charging points along the best roads the UK has to offer.